risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-string.md

 The allowed values for *type* are:

 - `s`: Formats the argument value as a string.
 NULL is treated as an empty string.
-- `I`: Treats the argument value as an SQL identifer.
+- `I`: Treats the argument value as an SQL identifier.
 <!-- `L` is not supported yet - `L`: Quotes the argument value as an SQL literal. -->

 Please note that *format_string* and *format_arg* can be variables.